sqldelight/sqldelight/docs/js_sqlite/index.md

     ```

 The web worker driver allows SQLDelight to communicate with a SQL implementation that is running in
 a [Web Worker].
 This allows all database operations to happen in a background process.
+SQLDelight
+provides both an in-memory [SQL.js Worker] and a persistent [SQLite Wasm OPFS Worker] backed by the
+official SQLite Wasm build.

 !!! info
     The web worker driver is only compatible with browser targets.